Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Introduction

-Recent studies have shown that along with those in the equilibrium scenarios, quantum systems can also change their characteristics drastically by developing non-analyticities with time during their time evolution, such a phenomenon was named as dynamical quantum phase transition (DQPT), and is observed during the transient regime of evolution \cite{ASD2005, KS2004, KS2008, KS2016}.
-Specifically, the probability of a certain distance function between the initial and the final time-evolved states, known as Loschmidt echo \cite{Peres}, shows singularities with time, when the system lying initially in a particular phase of the underlying system, is typically quenched to a different phase.
-Extensive DQPT studies have been performed in one-dimensional quantum spin models like XY \cite{heyl_prl, heyl_review, heyl_prl_2, heyl_prl_3, heyl_cont_sym_break, heylprl4, Vajna_prb, heylprb2, heylprb3} and XXZ \cite{XXZ} models under different types of quenches \cite{control_dqpt}, and several counter-intuitive results have been reported regarding the relation between the equilibrium quantum phase transition (EQPT) and DQPT \cite{Vajna_prb, same-phase-dqpt}.
-More importantly, DQPTs have been experimentally observed in trapped ions \cite{exp1} where systems have been quenched from the ferromagnetic to the paramagnetic phase of the transverse field Ising model, while in another experiment, fermionic systems in a hexagonal lattice undergo a topological DQPT \cite{exp2} (see also \cite{exp3}).
-It is as yet not clear whether entanglement can be a useful and dependable physical quantity for detecting DQPTs.
-Some initial results in this direction indicate that vanishing Schmidt gap can be related to the zeroes of the Loschmidt echo \cite{schmidtgap} at critical times of the DQPT in the transverse field Ising spin chain.
+Apart from transitions in equilibrium, quantum systems can display non-analyticities during dynamics, a phenomenon coined as dynamical quantum phase transition (DQPT) \cite{heyl_prl, heyl_review, ASD2005, KS2004, KS2008, KS2016}, and is traditionally detected by singularities of a certain distance function between the initial and the final time-evolved states, known as Loschmidt echo \cite{Peres}.
+Extensive DQPT studies have been performed in one-dimensional quantum spin models like XY \cite{heyl_prl, heyl_review, heyl_prl_2, heyl_prl_3, heyl_cont_sym_break, heylprl4, Vajna_prb, heylprb2, heylprb3} and XXZ \cite{XXZ} models under different types of quenches \cite{control_dqpt}, and several counter-intuitive results have been reported regarding the relation between the equilibrium quantum phase transition (EQPT) and DQPT \cite{Vajna_prb, XXZ}.
+More importantly, DQPTs have been experimentally observed in trapped ions \cite{exp1} and in fermionic systems in a hexagonal lattice undergoing a topological DQPT \cite{exp2} (see also \cite{exp3}).
+It is as yet not clear whether entanglement can be useful for detecting DQPTs.
+Some initial results in this direction indicate that vanishing Schmidt gap can be related to the zeroes of the Loschmidt echo \cite{schmidtgap} at critical times of the DQPT in the transverse Ising spin chain.
 Apart from the fundamental importance of such studies, with entanglement, it may have important implications in the design of quantum technologies like one-way and topological quantum computers and quantum simulators \cite{Bose2003, Osborne2004, Matthias2004, Raussendorf2001, Freedman2002, Georgescu2014}.